Drops/Jumps · Views

 .
 Lower Bedford

-is a short beginner trail that's close to the Sanders Cove trailhead.
+is a short beginner trail with lots of turns and not much elevation change that's close to the Sanders Cove trailhead.